torsteingrindvik/serial-keel/README.md

 #### Server

-Serves clients over websockets.
 Continuously listens to TTYs.
+Serves clients over websockets, with the messages received via the TTYs.

 #### Endpoint

-A thing which may produce messages and accepts being written to.
+A thing which may produce serial messages and accepts being written to.

 For example the endpoint `/dev/ttyACM0` or `COM0` represents real TTYs which can produce messages.

 Endpoints may also be mocked, and thus have any name e.g. `mock-1` or `specific-mocked-device-30`.

+## Cargo Features

+### `mocks-share-endpoints`

+If a client connects and asks for control of `mock-foo`, then this endpoint is created on the spot.
+This is to support mocking and not needing a separate API just to create mock endpoints.

+However, when we want to test clients trying to "fight" over the same resources, we need to make mock endpoints shared.
+This means two clients trying to access `mock-foo`, one is granted access and the other is queued.

+### Examples

-### Example: Client TTY session
+#### Client TTY session

 Shows a client observing a single TTY endpoint.
 The concept works the same for more endpoints.